mudit-dhawan/mudit-dhawan.github.io/_pages/projects.md

 Advisors: Prof. Ponnurangam Kumaraguru and Prof. Srijan Kumar
 - Analyze sentimentally charged tweets to study the effect of the network on the user’s posting activity.
 - Studying the influence and susceptibility of a user based on their online neighborhood and how this network can be leveraged to determine the magnitude (or impact) of potential spreaders of hate or counter-hate on online social media platforms.

 * * *

+## Multimodal Fake News Detection [[code]](https://github.com/mudit-dhawan/FND) [[thesis]](https://drive.google.com/file/d/1-2MS3Sz4P8XnbP-mpAJrsDp8-wCS4m_-/view?usp=sharing)
+Advisors: Prof. Ponnurangam Kumaraguru, Prof. Rajiv Ratn Shah
+- We proposed an inter-modality discordance based fake news detection framework based on the hypothesis that fabrication of either modality will lead to dissonance between the modalities.
+- First ones to leverage information from different components of the news article (i.e., headline, body, and multiple images) for multimodal fake news detection.
+- Conducted extensive experiments on the real-world datasets to show that our approach outperforms the state-of-the-art by an average F1-score of 6.3%.
+- Released code to previous Multimodal Fake News detection frameworks to make previous state-of-the-art approaches in the field more accessible [[code]](https://github.com/mudit-dhawan/Multimodal-Fake-News-Detection-Systems)

+* * *